JackPikatea/pikatea-documentation/docs/PikateaMacropadGB4/Readme.md

 ## Troubleshooting
 Vial isn't detecting the device!
+* Make sure the USB cable is plugged in all the way.
+(Just because you see the LEDs going doesn't mean the data pins are connected)
 * Make sure you have the correct version of Vial installed for the firmware (in this case it's 0.6 beta).
 If you are on linux, [make sure to follow the udev portion of the install](https://get.Vial.today)
 * reflash the firmware